1. English

 Written by: Incatrailhikeperu September 4, 2023

-The Inca Trails?
+The Inca Trail?

 The famous Inca Trail trek to Machu Picchu makes up just a fragment of Qhapaq Ñan.
-But was an important stretch used by Pilgrims and the Sapa Inca himself, on their religious journey to the city of Mach Picchu.
+But was an important stretch used by Pilgrims and the Sapa Inca himself, on their religious journey to the city of Machu Picchu.

 Why is the Inca Trail World Renowned?